ianmilliken/mpc/site/content/blog/should-i-advertise-on-facebook-or-google.md

 publishDate: 2018-04-15T23:00:10.000Z
 author: Jordan
 ---
-## Is there a golden rule for where to spend my budget?
+## First of all, why do it?

-Pay per click advertising is a great way to 'jump the queue' when it comes to getting in front of your target market.
+Pay per click (PPC) advertising is a great way to 'jump the queue' when it comes to getting in front of your target market.

 Currently, you might not be the first thing that comes to mind when they think of your product/service category, but carefully placed ads can ensure that you're the first thing they see.